Become an affiliate partner and earn attractive commission.

 Anthophyllite

 Anthophyllite asbestos can be white, grey or brown.
-Like tremolite asbestos, anthophyllite minerals were not used commercially, but instead, found their way into products made with vermiculite and talc.
+Like tremolite asbestos, anthophyllite minerals were not used commercially but instead found their way into products made with vermiculite and talc.
 The miners of vermiculite and talc can be at high risk for developing asbestos-related diseases due to the anthophyllite contamination within the substances they mine.

 Actinolite